New Hampshire Reporting Statute

 § 329:17 Disciplinary Action; Remedial Proceedings

-III-b. (a) Any referral by the insurance commissioner under RSA 420-J:5-e, VIII or any complaint alleging that a medical director has committed misconduct as set forth in paragraph VI of this section shall be received and reviewed by the board in accordance with the provisions of this section for potential disciplinary action.
+II. (a) The office shall investigate any referral by the insurance commissioner under RSA 420-J:5-e, VIII or any complaint alleging that a medical director has committed misconduct as set forth in paragraph VII of this section shall be received and reviewed by the board in accordance with the provisions of this section for potential disciplinary action.
 For the purposes of this paragraph, “medical director” means a physician licensed under this chapter who is employed by a health carrier or medical utilization review entity and is responsible for the utilization review techniques and methods of the health carrier or medical utilization review entity and their administration and implementation.

-(b) Any complaint received by the board regarding an insurance coverage decision by a medical director shall be forwarded by the board to the insurance commissioner for review.
+(b) Any complaint received by the office regarding an insurance coverage decision by a medical director shall be forwarded to the insurance commissioner for review.

 IV.
-Every facility administrator, or designee, for any licensed hospital, health clinic, ambulatory surgical center, or other health care facility within the state shall report to the board any disciplinary or adverse action, within 30 days after such action is taken, including situations in which allegations of misconduct are settled by voluntary resignation without adverse action, against a person licensed by the board.
+Every facility administrator, or designee, for any licensed hospital, health clinic, ambulatory surgical center, or other health care facility within the state shall report to the office any disciplinary or adverse action, within 30 days after such action is taken, including situations in which allegations of misconduct are settled by voluntary resignation without adverse action, against a licensed individual.
 Disciplinary or adverse action shall include the requirement that a licensee undergo counseling or be subject to any policy with regard to disruptive behavior.

-V. Every professional society within the state comprised primarily of persons licensed by the board shall report to the board any disciplinary action against a member relating to professional ethics, medical incompetence, moral turpitude, or drug or alcohol abuse within 30 days after such disciplinary action is taken.
+V. Every professional society within the state comprised primarily of licensees shall report to the office any disciplinary action against a member relating to professional ethics, medical incompetence, or drug or alcohol abuse within 30 days after such disciplinary action is taken.

-V-b.
-When a threat to public health, safety, or welfare may exist, the board of medicine shall notify the facility, a practice’s managing physician or administrator, or the hospital chief executive officer of any pending disciplinary proceedings, non-disciplinary remedial proceedings, recommended corrective actions, or concerns for informational purposes or referral to the facility, practice, or hospital’s credentials and quality assurance committees or their equivalent.
+VI.
+When a threat to public health, safety, or welfare may exist, the office shall notify the facility, a practice’s managing physician or administrator, or the hospital chief executive officer of any pending disciplinary proceedings, non-disciplinary remedial proceedings, recommended corrective actions, or concerns for informational purposes or referral to the facility, practice, or hospital’s credentials and quality assurance committees or their equivalent.
 The entity receiving notification shall report back to the board of medicine with a progress or final report within 45 days.

 (a) Has knowingly provided false information during any application for professional licensure or hospital privileges, whether by making any affirmative statement which was false at the time it was made or by failing to disclose any fact material to the application.